 “I knew Jack Bell,” Virgil says of his unfortunate predecessor.
 “He was a good man.”
 Come to think of it, that might be the very first thing Virgil says in this movie — a perfect or perfunctory opening line, depending how you like your westerns.

 Virgil’s the sort of man who warns gunmen that if they draw on him, he’ll kill them, then does, then says, “I warned ’em.”
 Everett’s the sort of man who always has Virgil’s back.
 He’s always ready, for example, with the word Virgil is looking for, or the eight-gauge shotgun blast.
 Their brand of taciturn male camaraderie is not uncommon in movies of this genre, from Shane to Rio Bravo to Butch Cassidy and the Sundance Kid, and it is the essential substance of Appaloosa.

-Another example: when a comely widow, played by Renee Zellweger, steps off an arriving train, Everett takes note, then Virgil takes note, then Everett takes note of Virgil taking note.
+Another example: When a comely widow, played by Renee Zellweger, steps off an arriving train, Everett takes note, then Virgil takes note, then Everett takes note of Virgil taking note.
 Then the job they’ve come to town to do suddenly gets more complicated.
 And so on.

 But it’s just as easy, after settling in and getting seduced, to then begin wondering why exactly you figure the western should always have to be reinvented.
-Appaloosa wears both its traditional values and its modern touches lightly, and there’s no shame in that; this is archetypal, enduring stuff.
+Appaloosa wears both its traditional values and its modern touches lightly, and there’s no shame in that; this is archetypal and enduring stuff.
 Harris and Mortensen on horseback, staring folks down with their steely eyes, or gunning them down in the dusty streets, seems like some of what movies were invented for.